The Definitive Guide to Buying Leather Furniture

 Bulk orders of hide are assigned classifications based on where they come from—which helps to predict the average quality in any given batch.

 Hide providers and tanneries usually label batches with one of three rating levels.
 They might call them first, second, and third grade.
-Or more likely simply A, B, and C. They might even go with something like standard, utility, and special.
+Or more likely simply A, B, and C. They might even go with something like standard, utility, and premium.

 Grade and Location Rule of Thumb